acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 2    | 1                  |
 | 3    | 1                  |

+Steps:
+- When I extrcted the week from the registration_date, I noticed that I got two weeks that said 53, which didn't make sense because I knew all of the orders that were tracked were at the beginning of the year
+- Looking at the calendar, 2021-01-01 was on a Friday, so it looks like SQL included those early January dates with the last days of December for a week 53
+- To fix this, I extracted the week from the registration date and added 3 days so that 2021-01-01 started at the beginning of week 1
+- Counted the runner ids
+- Grouped by week

+Insights:
+- Two runners registered in the first week
+- One runner registered each week after the first week
 ---
 #### 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?